 Change the status of the DocumentEntry that is being replaced to Deprecated.

 Change the status of all DocumentEntry objects that are transformations (XFRM) or addenda (APND) of the DocumentEntry being replaced to Deprecated.

+If the DocumentEntry being replaced is a member of one or more approved Folders, the Document Registry shall also:

+Verify the replacement DocumentEntry and approved Folders have the same patient identifier (XDSDocumentEntry.patientId and XDSFolder.patientId attributes); otherwise it shall return the error XDSPatientIdDoesNotMatch.
+This comparison shall take into consideration patient identity merges as described in ITI TF-2a: 3.8.4.2.4.

+Create a new FD-DE HasMember Association connecting the replacement DocumentEntry to each approved Folder that held the original DocumentEntry as a member.

+For each FD-DE HasMember Association created, create a new SS-HM HasMember Association connecting the new FD-DE HasMember Association to the replacement DocumentEntry's Submission Set.

 Note: For "RPLC" and "XFRM_RPLC" relationships, earlier versions of the Technical Framework referenced the error XDSReplaceFailed when verification fails.
 That error has been deprecated.